thiagomarqs/book-ecommerce-rest-api/README.md

 The full list of dependencies can be checked out in this project's pom.xml file.

 ## Running the project
 This project uses Maven.
-Therefore, after having cloned the project and installed the dependencies, run `mvn spring-boot:run` to execute the project in your local enviroment.
+Therefore, after having cloned the project and installed the dependencies, run `mvn spring-boot:run` to execute the project in your local environment.

 ## Documentation
 The Swagger documentation was built using [Springdoc](https://springdoc.org/) and it's available at http://localhost:8080/swagger-ui.html